tgrall/mapr-kafka-sample/README.md

 * Launch the consumer that append XML to log
 * Launch the consumer that append JSON to log (use Drill on this file)

-As mention before : quick & dirty, so not safe (bad IO operations)
+As mention before : quick & dirty, so not safe (bad IO operations), need to use SAX to deal with large XML documents/files...